About San Francisco

 One such ferryboat, the Eureka, for example, which was the biggest and fastest on the globe when it was rebuilt after the first World War so that is could carry cars, still moved far more people than it did vehicles.
 At 295 feet long, it transported 120 automobiles.
 And yet as it did, it still moved 2,300 passengers from one side of the Bay to the other.

 According to the National Park Service, the Ferry building was once second only to London’s Charing Cross Railway Station as the busiest passenger terminal in the world.
 And yet the San Francisco Bay Bridge changed all of this.
 But it took a short while to wean people off the extremely efficient ferry/trolley system that defined San Francisco.
 For example when the bridge opened in 1936, the toll was 65 cents each way.
-And yet bridge officials had to lower it all the way down to 25 cents per direction just so they could compete with the Bay’s beloved ferries.
+And yet bridge officials had to lower it all the way down to 25 cents per direction just so they could compete with the Bay’s beloved ferries

-In sum, all of this leads to a 21.7% increase in population during the week in San Francisco.
+In sum, all of this leads to a 21.7% increase in population during the weekdays in San Francisco.
 The 168,000 new people this represents often end up high above the city in the many high rises that make up the city’s ever changing skyline.
-A few hundred even get to them on bikes.
+A few thousand even get to them on bikes.
 Outfitted with rail cars that hold as many as 32 bicycles on each of the lines it runs, Caltrain is the most heavily used bicycle commuter railroad in the world.

 It wasn’t until the Loma Prieta Earthquake of 1989 inspired it to demolish a freeway blocking it from the proud source of its 1906 salvation, the Ferry Building, and its prized waterfront, that change began to occur.
 When, in 1991, the Embarcadero, nearly a mile of two thick lines of concrete that stood 70 feet tall and 52 feet in width came down, a new San Francisco was born.